How to choose a domain name: 10 expert tips (2023 update)

-1. Make your domain name is short and easy to type
+1. Choose a domain name that is short and easy to type

 Finding a domain name that’s easy to type is critical to online success.
 If you use abbreviations (u instead of you) or unusual spellings (xpress instead of express), it might be harder for customers to remember the name of your site.
 This an important consideration when choosing a website name.